jerome-quere/terraform-provider-test/README.md

 # Terraform provider test

-This repo aim to trigger a warning on terraform 0.12.1.
+This repo aim to trigger a warning i should not get on terraform 0.12.1.

 ### Step to reproduce
 ```